-Separately, Differential Algebra (DA) was originally introduced to compute high-order transfer maps for particle accelerator systems \citep{Berz1987}.
-This approach constructs a Taylor series representation of an arbitrary map in a dynamical system, and has since seen widespread use in the study of non-linearities \citep{Makino1996RemainderApplications, Makino1998RigorousAccelerators, DiMauro2015NonlinearAlgebra}, the management of uncertainties \citep{Wittig2014, Wittig2015PropagationSplitting, Massari2017, Armellin2010AsteroidApophis}, and as a tool for automatic differentiation \citep{Massari2018DifferentialApplications, Haro2011AutomaticMethods} in a wide variety of fields.
-Crucially, the derivatives found using DA are accurate to machine precision, unlike other numerical methods such as divided differences, and there is no need to derive or implement any additional equations beyond the system itself.
+Separately, Differential Algebra (DA) was originally introduced to compute high-order transfer maps for particle accelerator systems \cite{Berz1987}.
+This approach constructs a Taylor series representation of an arbitrary map in a dynamical system, and has since seen widespread use in the study of non-linearities \cite{Makino1996RemainderApplications, Makino1998RigorousAccelerators, DiMauro2015NonlinearAlgebra}, the management of uncertainties \cite{Wittig2014, Wittig2015PropagationSplitting, Massari2017, Armellin2010AsteroidApophis}, and as a form of automatic differentiation \cite{Massari2018DifferentialApplications} in a wide variety of fields.
+Unlike other numerical methods such as divided differences, the derivatives found using DA are accurate to machine precision, and since it is a form of automatic differentiation there is no need to derive or implement any additional equations beyond the system itself.
 However, unlike standard automatic differentiation packages, we have additional access to a Taylor expansion about the reference point, which can be manipulated directly including by partial derivative operators (see Section \ref{sec:eigenvectorexpansion}), as suggested by the name Differential Algebra \cite{Wittig2014}.

-In this paper we introduce DA-LCS, which uses DA to improve the numerical method presented in \citet{Blazevski2014HyperbolicFlows} for determining hyperbolic LCS.
-First, in Section \ref{sec:odeexpansion} we briefly recapitulate how polynomial expansions of arbitrary flows of an ordinary differential equation (ODE) can be calculated, with applications to obtaining flow derivatives of arbitrary systems to machine precision.
+In this paper we introduce DA-LCS, which uses DA to improve the numerical method presented in \cite{Blazevski2014HyperbolicFlows} for determining hyperbolic LCS.
+Firstly, in Section \ref{sec:odeexpansion} we briefly review how polynomial expansions of arbitrary flows of an ordinary differential equation (ODE) can be calculated, with applications to obtaining flow derivatives of arbitrary systems to machine precision.
 Next, in Section \ref{sec:eigenvectorexpansion} we introduce a novel use of DA to construct algebraic expansions of the leading eigenvector of a matrix of polynomials.
 Both of these techniques are then combined to form the DA-LCS algorithm for computing LCS in three-dimensional flows.
 In Section \ref{sec:numericalexamples}, we demonstrate that this method works well in reproducing results for commonly-used `toy' problems from the literature.
-Lastly, in Section \ref{sec:er3bp} we present the application of DA-LCS to a more complex system from astrodynamics where the traditional method fails to produce usable results in the literature \cite{RosRoca2015ComputationBoundaries, Parkash2019ApplicationTrajectories}.
+Lastly, in Section \ref{sec:er3bp} we present the application of DA-LCS to a more complex system from astrodynamics where the traditional method of divided differences fails to produce usable results in the literature \cite{RosRoca2015ComputationBoundaries, Parkash2019ApplicationTrajectories}.